tez-capital/docs.tez.capital_content/en/tezgov/tutorials/troubleshooting.md

 }
 ```

+**What is Adaptive Issuance?**

+Adaptive Issuance is a Tezos protocol feature that dynamically adjusts block rewards based on the global staking ratio.
+When more tez is staked, rewards decrease; when less is staked, rewards increase.
+This creates an equilibrium that balances security with inflation.

+- `"on"` = Support adaptive issuance
+- `"off"` = Oppose adaptive issuance
+- `"pass"` = Abstain

 After editing, restart: `tezbake stop && tezbake start`

 **⚠️ TezGov does NOT handle per-block votes - those are configured on your node.**